 Top quality camellia flowers can look too impeccable to be a plant.

-This can often be to dramatic a claim for skeptics digest.
-But one look at one and any person would be convinced that the flower’s reputation is as deserving as it is justified.
+This can often be too dramatic a claim for skeptics to digest.
+But take a look at one and any person would be convinced that the flower’s reputation is as deserving as it is justified.

 It closely resembles a rose… but more perfectly shaped… and without thorns.

 In fact, so markedly similar are the two that men sometimes purchase it by mistake for their partners on Valentines day.

 What makes this plant stand out is that it blooms at the start of winter.
 And the contrast of it’s magnificent red against the white snowy backdrop gives it an attention-seeking presence.